 Christine Mehring: I –

 And so we started a conversation about that, and that seemed appropriate for this committee to take on, and someone was saying, “Well, there’s also a lot in storage.”
-And so I asked what, and of course the first word mentioned was, “__ car covered in concrete,” and I said, “Well, is that a Wolf Vostell?”
+And so I asked what, and of course the first work mentioned was, “well this car covered in concrete,” and I said, “Well, is that a Wolf Vostell?”
 And everyone stared at me saying, “Well, how would you know this artist?”

-Now, I happen to be familiar with Vostell’s Concrete Traffic twin sculpture as I like to call it, which is a sculpture called Ruhender Verkehr, a stationary traffic that sits smack in the middle of Cologne on a median on a very very busy street, and that is an [Foreign language 0:04:27] cast in concrete.
+Now, I happen to be familiar with Vostell’s Concrete Traffic twin sculpture, as I like to call it, which is a sculpture called Ruhender Verkehr, a stationary traffic that sits smack in the middle of Cologne on a median on a very very busy street, and that is an Opel Kapitän cast in concrete.
 And so that’s how I knew, and I happened to work on postwar European and German art so I was a little familiar with his work.

-So, of course I said, “Well, I’ve got to see it,” and within I think a couple of weeks I was out at Methods and Materials seeing the sculpture.
-And I still remember walking out and coming through that door __ as I did so many times since then, and just being so exhilarated.
+So, of course I said, “Well, I’ve got to see it,” and within I think a couple of weeks, I was out at Methods and Materials seeing the sculpture.
+And I still remember walking out and coming through that door, Roger, as I did so many times since then, and just being so exhilarated.

 I really felt like I had found this amazing artwork at my institution, at the University of Chicago, and was absolutely devastated at the same time because it was in bad shape in a way that was very visible.
 And interesting to me is that in some sense all the things that I felt were wrong just instinctually, which is not how conservators and art historians usually work, proved to some degree actually to be problematic, and were some of the problems.
 There were these very visible patches; they had been done with a compound that didn’t match.
 There was moss growing on the sculpture, there were cracks, and the concrete was falling.
 And there were these two I-beams that had been placed underneath to support the structure that raised the car way too high, and had the tires kinda hanging down in ways that just took all the magic away from the sculpture.